Chae Chan Ping v. United States: 20th century developments

 Second, Harisiades v.
 Shaughnessy (1952) upheld the removal of nine people over their Communist Party USA membership by applying a highly deferential standard of review, stating that immigration and nationality law is "so exclusively entrusted to the political branches of government as to be largely immune from judicial inquiry or interference."
 Third, in Shaughnessy v.
 United States ex rel.
-Mezei (1953), the Supreme Court delivered its strongest statement of the plenary power doctrine, upheld a prolonged detention on Ellis Island, and reaffirmed Chae Chan Ping.
+Mezei (1953), the Supreme Court delivered its "strongest statement" of the plenary power doctrine, upheld a prolonged detention on Ellis Island, and reaffirmed Chae Chan Ping.

 The court continued to apply the plenary power doctrine throughout the latter half of the 20th century.
 In Galvan v.
 Press (1954), it rejected a substantive due process challenge to the removal of a Mexican national who had lived in the United States for over thirty years, holding that "the slate is not clean" and that "there is not merely a page of history, but a whole volume."
 In Boutilier v.
 Immigration and Naturalization Service (1967), the court upheld the removal of a gay man, citing Chae Chan Ping in stating that "Congress has plenary power."
 In Kleindienst v.
-Mandel (1972), the court upheld the denial of a visa to a Marxist journalist, stating that since Chae Chan Ping, "the general reaffirmations of this principle have been legion."
+Mandel (1972), the court upheld the denial of a visa to a Marxist economist, stating that since Chae Chan Ping, "the general reaffirmations of this principle have been legion."
 In Fiallo v.
-Bell (1977), the court relied on the plenary power doctrine and the precedent set by Chae Chan Ping to reject an equal protection challenge to an immigration and nationality law favoring mothers over fathers of illegitimate children in visa sponsorship.
+Bell (1977), the court relied on the precedent set by Chae Chan Ping to reject an equal protection challenge to an immigration and nationality law favoring mothers over fathers of illegitimate children in visa sponsorship.